Tusla - An Ghníomhaireacht um Leanaí agus an Teaghlach - Child and Family Agency

 Who should apply for registration on the Section 14 Register for children receiving an education in a place other than a recognised school?

-You should apply for Section 14 registration if you are the parent(s), guardian(s) of a child and you are currently, or you intend to educate your child/ren at home or at a non-recognised/independent school.
+You should apply for Section 14 registration if you are the parent(s), guardian(s) of a child and you are currently, or you intend to educate your child/ren at a non-recognised/independent school.

-You must apply for registration for if your child is not attending a recognised Department of Education school and if;
+You must apply for registration for if your child is not attending a recognised Department of Education and Youth school and if;

 1. your child has reached the age of 6 and is not older than 16; or

-2. your child is aged 16, has not completed 3 years of post-primary education & has not yet reached the age of 18.
+2. your child is aged 16, has not completed 3 years of post-primary education and has not yet reached the age of 18.

 What do I need to do before I submit an application?

-Parents that wish to submit an R1 Application to the service should ensure All Parts relating to Independent Schools are completed in full in line with the guidance provided.
+Parents are required to submit an R1 Application to the service should ensure all parts relating to Independent Schools are completed in full in line with the guidance provided.
 Please ensure that you carefully read the guidelines for completing an application for Section 14 Registration for a child attending an Independent School before submitting your application through the Independent School or directly to the service.

-Parent(s)/guardian(s) should liaise with the principal of the identified independent school regarding submitting an application form.
+Parent(s)/guardian(s) should liaise with the principal of their independent school regarding submitting an application form.

-If I choose to educate my child in an Independent School, when do I need to submit an R1 application for them?
+If I choose to educate my child in an Independent School, when do I need to submit an R1 application?

-An R1 Application for children over the age of six years who are attending an Independent School should be submitted to the Alternative Education Assessment and Registration Service prior to placing the child in the school or as soon as is practicable thereafter.
+An R1 Application for children who are attending an Independent School should be submitted to the Alternative Education Assessment and Registration Service prior to placing the child in the school or as soon as is practicable thereafter for children over the age of age of six years.

-Once the service is in receipt of a completed application form, your child can attend an independent school.
-Incomplete application forms will not be accepted.
+Once the service has received a completed application form, you have met legal requirements under section 14 of the Education Welfare Act, 2000.
+Incomplete application forms cannot be processed.
 Parents will be required to re-submit a completed application with all required documentation.
-AEARS will write to independent school principals and parents regarding incomplete applications and the actions required.
+AEARS will write to parents and independent school principals regarding incomplete application forms and the actions required.

-What document do I need to submit with my child’s birth certificate?
+What document do I need to submit with my application form?

 The completed application form must be submitted with a certified copy of the child’s birth certificate.
 If a birth certificate is not available, a certified copy of the child’s passport will also be accepted.